uku/Unblock-Youku/README.md

 Run `npm ci` to install dependencies exactly as they are listed in the package-lock.json file.

+Run `npm run lint` to check the coding style of all source code.

-Run `npm run test` to create a zip file for uploading and testing.
+Run `npm run test` to _create a zip file for uploading to Chrome Web Store_ and run tests against it.